Lifestyle-related Breast Cancer Risk Factors

 With an increase in lifestyle-related risks, The best cure for breast cancer is awareness.
 Early detection of the disease is the only way fatality can be avoided.
 Regular check-ups can ensure you stay fit and healthy.
 Together with regular clinical exams and monthly breast self-examinations, mammograms are a key element in the early diagnosis of breast cancer.

-To schedule an appointment to meet our specialists you can book an appointment online at http://bit.ly/muthootappointments.
+To find out more about our Department of Oncology you can visit http://bit.ly/Muthootoncology.
 For screening mammography appointments get in touch with us on WhatsApp at 7012223846.